 At the time of the original site visit, each apartment was equipped with a natural gas-fired furnace, located in the laundry / mechanical room each unit.
-The majority of these furnaces (5 of 6) were installed in 2011, and have an input capacity of 45 kBtu/hr and a 90% efficiency rating.
-The furnace in unit #1030 was installed in 1997, and has an input capacity of 60 kBtu/hr and a 90% efficiency rating.
+These furnaces were installed in 2009.
 Heated supply air is generated from the furnace and distributed through insulated ducts located in the attic for upper units and in the crawl space for lower units.
 Each furnace was controlled by a non-programmable thermostat.